martaglez/Substitution-transposition-cipher/README.md

 ```

 ---
-## Screenshots

-Check the ```screenshots/``` folder for examples of:
-Script running in the terminal
-Encrypted output from sample inputs

----
-## Documentation

-Additional documentation is included in the ```PDF/``` file:
-- Step-by-step development process
-- Screenshots of execution

----
 ## Reflections
 - Challenges: combining Caesar shift and mirror substitution in Bash.
 - Solution: used the ```tr``` command for efficient character transformation.
 - Learning: practiced Bash scripting and classical cipher methods.

 ---
 ## I hope you find this helpful!